Podospora anserina: Aging

 Podospora anserina has a definite life span and shows senescence phenotypically (by slower growth, less aerial hyphae, and increased pigment production in distal hyphae).
-However, isolates show either increased life span or immortality.
-To study the process of aging many genetic manipulations to produce immortal strains or increase life-span have been done.
-In general, the mitochondrion and mitochondrial chromosome is investigated (note that animals, closely related to fungi, contain similar organelles like mitochondria).
-This is because during respiration reactive oxygen species are produced that limit the life span and over time defective mitochondrial DNA can accumulate.
-With this knowledge, much focus turned to nutrition availability, respiration (ATP synthesis) and oxidases, like cytochrome c oxidase.
-Carotenoids, pigments also found in plants and provide health benefits to humans, are known to be in fungi like Podospora's divergent ancestor Neurospora crassa.
-In N. crassa (and other fungi) cartenoids al genes, namely focused provide UV radiation protection.
-Overexpressed of al-2 Podospora anserina increased life span by 31%.
-Calorie restriction studies show that decreased nutrition, like sugar, increase life span (likely due to slower metabolism and thus decreased reactive oxygen species production or induced survival genes).
+However, isolates show either increased life span or immortality, as to study the process of aging many genetic manipulations have been done to produce immortal strains or increase life-span.
+In general, the mitochondrion and mitochondrial chromosome is investigated.

+Senescence occurs because during respiration reactive oxygen species are produced that limit the life span and over time defective mitochondrial DNA can accumulate.
+With this knowledge, focus turned to nutrition availability, respiration (ATP synthesis) and oxidases, such as cytochrome c oxidase.
+Carotenoids, pigments that are also found in plants and provide health benefits to humans, are known to be in fungi like Podospora's divergent ancestor Neurospora crassa; in N. crassa (and other fungi) cartenoids al genes namely provide UV radiation protection.
+Over-expression of al-2 Podospora anserina increased life span by 31%.

+Calorie restriction studies show that decreasing nutrients, such as sugar, increased life span, likely due to slower metabolism and thus decreased reactive oxygen species production or induced survival genes.
 Also, intracellular copper levels were found to be correlated with growth.
 This was studied in Grisea-deleted and ex1-deleted strains, as well as in a wild type s strain.
-Podospora without Grisea, a cooper transcription factor, had decreased intracellular copper levels which lead to use of an alternative respiratory pathway that consequently produced less oxidative stress.
+Podospora without Grisea, a copper transcription factor, had decreased intracellular copper levels which lead to use of an alternative respiratory pathway that consequently produced less oxidative stress.

+In the P. anserina aging model, autophagy, a pathway for the degradation of damaged biomolecules and organelles, was shown to be a longevity assurance mechanism.